bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 ## Questions

 1. What is React JS and what problems does it try and solve?
+ReactJS is a JavaScript library that helps programmers build large scale single page web applications.
+The library allows us to write components that can be used to create interactive user interfaces.
+React uses a virtual DOM to help manipulate the DOM and keep it updated over time.
+This virtual DOM takes the work off the DOM by having each component manipulate individual pieces of the DOM, thus creating a great experience for the user.
+Thus helping to solve the problem of "if a page has a lot of data changing via likes and comments, how do we update the DOM in a without having the page reload?"

 1. What does it mean to _think_ in react?